Marty Turco

 Marty Vincent Turco (born August 13, 1975) is a Canadian former professional ice hockey goaltender who played 11 seasons in the National Hockey League (NHL).
-He played nine seasons with the Dallas Stars and one season each with the Chicago Blackhawks and Boston Bruins.
+He played nine seasons with the Dallas Stars and one each with the Chicago Blackhawks and Boston Bruins.
 Due to his puck-handling prowess, Canadian hockey personality Don Cherry named Turco "the smartest goalie in the NHL".
 Turco currently serves as an in-studio analyst at NHL Network.

 Playing career

 Early career

 After playing minor hockey for the S.S.
 Marie Legion program in his hometown, Turco was undrafted by the Ontario Hockey League (OHL).
 He signed as a 17-year-old with the Cambridge Winterhawks Jr. B. team in 1992 and played two seasons with the Ontario Hockey Association (OHA) team before accepting an NCAA scholarship to play college hockey for the University of Michigan, a member of the Central Collegiate Hockey Association (CCHA).
 At Michigan, Turco won two NCAA championships.

-Turco was drafted in the fifth round of the 1994 NHL Entry Draft by the Dallas Stars and went on to play for Michigan that fall.
+Turco was drafted in the fifth round of the 1994 NHL entry draft by the Dallas Stars and went on to play for Michigan that fall.
 Turco earned many awards in his four years at Michigan, including Rookie of the Year in 1995, Tournament MVP in 1998 and nominations to the first All-Star team in 1997, the second All-Star team in 1998 and the All-Tournament Team in 1996 and 1998.
 After graduating, Turco went to play for Dallas' International Hockey League (IHL) affiliate, the Kalamazoo Wings.
 In 1999, he was named IHL Rookie of the Year.